updated: February 2022 Education Abroad & COVID-19

 What will happen if my program is underway, and then suspended/interrupted?

 - Academics: UNL is committed to supporting your academic success.
 UNL will work closely with our partners who provide education abroad programs with the goal of mitigating potential impacts on your academic progress.
 Note that in some instances, the option to continue coursework remotely might not be possible.
-Education Abroad will work with students whose programs are interrupted on a case-by-case basis to explore all possible solutions.
+Global Experiences will work with students whose programs are interrupted on a case-by-case basis to explore all possible solutions.

 - Program Cost: UNL will only be able to refund recoverable costs paid directly to UNL.
 If your program is interrupted after its official start date, program cost adjustments (partial refunds) will vary significantly, based on a number of factors.